rdeabreu/calico-on-eks-hands-on/README.md

 kubectl create -f manifests/dpi/dpi.yaml
 ```

+This will create a daemonset, with some pods running in the tigera-dpi namesapce.
 The pods will take a while to be ready dependiong on the cluster you created, you can check proress with:

 ```
 kubectl get pod -n tigera-dpi -w